-307-70-1 Signs within the Residential District - Table of Requirements
+309-70-1 Signs within the Residential District - Table of Requirements ---------- ---

 Sign Type Refer to Definitions Restrictions Permit Required?
-Non-Business Ground Sign or Building Sign One sign allowed per premises Maximum sign size of 50 square feet Maximum height 10 feet from grade N Temporary Sign for a onetime event One sign allowed per premises Maximum size of 25 sq. feet Maximum 30 days for onetime event N Sign(s) when there is a construction or maintenance project One sign allowed per premises Can be displayed from issuance of the construction permit through full project completion N Sign when lot , house or unit is for sale, lease, or rent Maximum of one (1) at five (6) square feet While for sale, lease or rent N Ground mounted sign(s) when there is a yard sale Maximum two (2) at six (6) square feet N
+Non-Business Ground Sign or Building Sign One sign allowed per premisesMaximum sign size of 50 square feet Ν Maximum height 10 feet from grade Temporary Sign for a onetime event One sign allowed per premisesMaximum size of 25 sq. feet Ν Maximum 30 days for onetime event

-Business sign within the Residential District For compliant Minor Home Occupation - One (1) sign per compliant Minto Home Occupation - One sign per business at two (2) sq. ft.
+Sign(s) when there is a construction or One sign allowed per premises Ν maintenance project Can be displayed from issuance of the construction permit through full project completion Sign when lot , house or unit is for sale, lease, or rent Ground mounted sign(s) when there is a yard sale Maximum two (2) at six (6) square feet Business sign within the Residential District For compliant Minor Home Occupation - One (1) sign per compliant Minto Home Occupation - One sign per business at two (2) sq. ft.
 Y For approved General Home Occupation - One (1) sign per approved business at three (3) sq. ft.

-307-71-1 Signs within the Mixed Use District - Table of Requirements
+309-71-1 Signs within the Mixed Use District - Table of Requirements

 Sign Type Refer to Definitions Restrictions Permit Required?
-Any Business Sign within the MUZD Must follow the same restrictions as Table 307-70-1 with the following additional restrictions: Υ Only one (1) building and one (1) ground sign allowed per business Maximum sign size of 25 square feet per sign May not be internally illuminated May not include electronic messaging on any sign or in any window Must evoke a carved wood or engraved stone appearance Must be approved by the Planning Board as a requirement for a Conditional Use Permit for a business within the MUZD
+Any Business Sign within the MUZD Must follow the same restrictions as Table 307-71 with the following additional restrictions: Y • Only one (1) building and one (1) ground sign allowed per business Maximum sign size of 25 square feet per sign May not be internally illuminated May not include electronic messaging on any sign or in any window Must evoke a carved wood or engraved stone appearance Must be approved by the Planning Board as a requirement for a Conditional Use Permit for a business within the MUZD